 Compute & Memory

-Like a server instance or your own personal computer, a project's compute has CPU cores and RAM.
-Zeet offers preset server resource sizes that closely match what cloud providers offer and are smart defaults for many projects. (sentence here about choosing how much to configure, it seems hard)
+Like a server instance or your own personal computer, a Project's compute has CPU cores and RAM.
+Zeet offers preset server resource sizes that closely match what cloud providers offer and are smart defaults for many Resources.

-- Fractional CPU cores: You can configure two projects to each use .5 of a CPU core, or divide the core even further, to save money on projects with minimal infrastructure needs.
+- Fractional CPU cores: You can configure two Resources to each use .5 of a CPU core, or divide the core even further, to save money on Resources with minimal infrastructure needs.

 - Outsized Memory: If you need an unusual amount of memory compared to compute resources, that's ok!
 You can configure as much memory as you need without overpaying for extra CPU cores.

-- High-Availability Spot Instances: Zeet automatically spins up new spot instances as needed to keep your project at a consistent resource level.
-While long-running tasks still require uninterrupted processing, this is a great way to save money on websites and other projects that are a good fit for spot instances.
+- High-Availability Spot Instances: Zeet automatically spins up new spot instances as needed to keep your Project at a consistent resource level.
+While long-running tasks still require uninterrupted processing, this is a great way to save money on websites and other Resources that are a good fit for spot instances.